dotkam.com stats

 zx-spectrum loading screen

-But time went, flee markets grew along with demand, and we upgraded to the real “RGB deal”.
+But time went, flea markets grew along with demand, and we upgraded to the real “RGB deal”.
 It was done by soldering an external controller (kind of like modern video cards, but not really) that had an RGB jack:

 zx-spectrum rgb jack